WANGqiqi0301/Hierarchical-Battery-Metadata-Reconstruction/analysis/README.md

 ### `__pycache__/`

 This is an automatically generated Python cache folder.
-It is not source code and does not need to be modified manually.
+It does not contain source code and does not need to be edited manually.
+It should not be committed to the repository.

 ## Recommended usage